alokaneunice/Python-flask-docker/command.md

  pip freeze >> <requirements.txt>
  # command to remove images
  docker rmi <imageid>
- # command to remove all images
+ # command to remove all images and containers
   docker system prune
-  ls -lart
 # To build docker image
 # Mkae sure you have created your docker file
 # Mkae sure your docker dexktop is up and running